msea1/MiscCode/Python/test.md

 **Baku metro, to Sheki**: _09:57:37 +04_
 Almost take an Uber to bus station but decide on metro instead.
 Get to see how deep it runs, for bomb shelter purposes.
+Lots of subways/metros in the ex-Soviet world doubled as bomb shelters (c.f Kiev) and so the entries are ridiculously long descents.

+![IMG_7119][baku50]

+[baku50]: ./photos/IMG_7119.jpg

+Then emerging to Baku's Central Station

+![IMG_7118][baku49]

+[baku49]: ./photos/IMG_7118.jpg

 Trying to decide on bus vs maxitaxi.
 Bus looks old probably not aircon and the guide says buses take less interesting route.
-So opt for typical maxitaxi can, 7m that leaves 50 minutes later.
+So opt for typical maxitaxi van, 7m that leaves 50 minutes later.
 Supposedly.

 ---